 What you should be concerned about is maintaining good oral hygiene during treatment with braces or Invisalign.
 Otherwise, your periodontal health will get weak and you might have a loose tooth.

-Consult your orthodontist for any problem regarding loosening or any problems, as there may have an individual variation in these cases.
+Consult your orthodontist for any problem regarding loosening or any problems, as there may have an individual variations in these cases.